RamakanthRGunishetty/UI_dashboard/PROJECT_SUMMARY.md

-# Snow Dashboard - Project Summary
+# Analytics UI Dashboard - Project Summary

 ## 📋 Overview

-The Snow Dashboard project has been successfully enhanced with comprehensive documentation, cleaned codebase, and production-ready structure.
+The Analytics UI Dashboard project has been successfully enhanced with comprehensive documentation, cleaned codebase, and production-ready structure.
 This modern React dashboard provides a complete analytics and data visualization solution.

 ## 🎯 Project Description

-**Snow Dashboard** is a fully responsive, modern analytics dashboard built with React, TypeScript, and SCSS.
+**Analytics UI Dashboard** is a fully responsive, modern analytics dashboard built with React, TypeScript, and SCSS.
 It features advanced data visualization, real-time charts, geographic analytics, and comprehensive order management.
 The dashboard adapts seamlessly across all device sizes with intelligent responsive behavior.

 ### Key Features
 - 📱 **Mobile-First Responsive Design**: Optimized for all screen sizes